Skip to main content

 System defaults

-When no resource profiles are in force for a given container or service instance, or the resource profiles that are in force do not contain any definitions for a certain type of the resource, the system default values apply.
+When no system or tenant resource profiles are in force for a given container or service instance, or the resource profiles that are in force do not contain any definitions for a certain type of the resource, the system default values apply.
 For the different resource types, they are:

 • CPU resource: